A tree interpretation of arc standard dependency derivation: Ordered tree interpretation of arc-standard derivations

-We now interpret arc-standard transition sequences as incremental construction of the ordered representation.
+We now interpret arc-standard derivations as incremental construction of $\mathcal{T}(D)$.
 A mapped configuration is a triple $(\sigma,\beta,T)$, where $\sigma$ is a stack of partial ordered trees, $\beta$ is the unread buffer, and $T$ is the set of partial trees created so far.
-Parsing begins in

-The mapping preserves the standard arc-standard action inventory, but reinterprets each action as a tree-building step.
+The action inventory remains the standard arc-standard inventory, but each transition is reinterpreted as a deterministic tree update.

+A \textsc{shift} action introduces a singleton tree $t_i$ anchored at the next buffer token $w_i$ and pushes it onto the stack.
+A \textsc{leftarc} action applies to a stack $[\,\sigma \mid t_i \mid t_j\,]$ when $j \rightarrow i$; it attaches $t_i$ as a left dependent subtree of the head-anchored tree $t_j$ and returns the combined tree $t'_j$ to the stack.
+A \textsc{rightarc} action applies when $i \rightarrow j$; it attaches $t_j$ as a right dependent subtree of $t_i$ and returns the combined tree $t'_i$ to the stack.
+In both cases, the lexical anchor of the head subtree is preserved, and the dependent subtree is inserted on the side determined by surface order.

+This gives a synchronous interpretation of arc-standard derivations.
+If $\theta$ is a dependency transition and $\hat{\theta}$ is its ordered-tree counterpart, then the mapping $f$ commutes with transition application:

+The mapped derivation maintains three invariants: each partial tree has a contiguous yield, each partial tree has a unique lexical anchor, and each attachment extends a head-anchored tree at the side licensed by projectivity.